 We have previously written about seven new countries you Might see in the future, but as of now, what are the five youngest countries on earth?

-Well, we have not only created a list but best of all we visit the lot!
+Well, we have not only created a list but best young countries out there, but best of all we visit the lot!

 5) Palau – 1994

 Palau was formally a US colony but is now a Republic in a Compact of Free Association with the US of A, which kind of makes it still a bit like a colony.
 One of the most beautiful countries on earth and a big deal for tourism.
 A Young country that we truly love and visit as part of our Least Visited Countries Tour.